by Monica A. Ross, LPC

 And I really do believe that therapy can help with that.
 That is the whole purpose of what we’re trying to accomplish here—to alleviate personal suffering, to heal, to prevent people from harming others.
 This profession that I’m in, it really is a noble one with an ambitious aim.
 And it’s one of the reasons why I love it so much.

 It’s not perfection we’re aiming for, but it is an attempt at improving things—a sometimes faltering and feeble attempt and a sometimes steady and stable attempt.
-The struggle to overcome adversity--some aliken it to learning how to walk.
+The struggle to overcome adversity—some liken it to learning how to walk.

-The quote goes “The child when she falls down, doesn’t say to herself this walking isn’t for me.
-She gets back up and tries it again until she masters it.”
+They say the toddler, when she falls down, doesn’t say to herself this walking isn’t for me.
+She gets back up and tries it again until she masters it.